quantum-waffle/SVMs-for-Lie-Detection/README.md

 # SVMs-for-Lie-Detection

  ![PyPI - Python Version](https://img.shields.io/badge/python-3.6.5-blue.svg) ![PyPI - Library](https://img.shields.io/badge/library-tensorflow-blue.svg)
-This proyect provides a Support Vector Machine implementation for lie detection, from EGG metrics.
-Get Tensorflow [here](https://www.tensorflow.org/).
+This proyect provides a Support Vector Machine implementation for lie detection, based on EGG metrics.
+It also contains several test files that helped determine the best model for the data.
+It relies on Tensorflow, you can get it [here](https://www.tensorflow.org/).

 ## Installation
 ### Before Installation